donomii/throff/README.md

 ### Queues

 Queues are thread safe FIFO queues, most useful for sending messages between threads.
 All throff data types can be send through a queue, and since this will simply send a pointer, it is quick and efficient.
+Note that because everything in Throff is immutable, you can safely send data to as many threads as you want, and never have any problems with simulataneous updates or locks or whatever.

+Unless you use _SETBYTE_.
+Then anything can go wrong.

 #### NEWQUEUE -> queue